 12. Or picture yourself strolling through the brilliant reds and oranges of the autumn tundra alongside the remote Dempster Highway picking some delicious berries.

-13. This bucolic buffalo could probably teach us all a lesson about taking it easy.
+13. This bucolic bison could probably teach us all a lesson about taking it easy.

 14. Ah, so calming – the mist cloaking the South Slave lowlands.
 No smog alerts here.